 Remember that your entry should be low in saturated fats (lean meats and fish), be low in salt (sodium), and that you can be abundant with vegetables or fruit.
 If you want to get more information, check out the useful links in the right hand marginal of the HotM website.
 Please only use your entry for this event so that we can keep things centered on heart-healthy recipes.

-written by Michelle at 6:55 PM 4 comments from you Links to this post
+written by Michelle at 6:55 PM 5 comments from you

 Labels: HotM